-A number of minor discrepancies between the port and starboard air temperature sensors were noted (max differences of about 1.2 degrees, otherwise both sensors gave very close reading with the mean absolute difference of about 0.036 degrees).
+A number of minor discrepancies between the port and starboard air temperature sensors were noted (max differences of about 1.1 degrees, otherwise both sensors gave very close reading with the mean absolute difference of about 0.038 degrees).
 These occurred usually during periods of rapid temperature increase or decrease.
 Investigation of these indicated that they have usually occurred when the ship was stationary with little wind or during/following periods of rainfall.
 This phenomenon has probably come about due to the rapid warming of the ships metal structure and air due to the ship becoming stationary or cooling of the air temperature due to the ship speeding off from stationary or due to the evaporation of rain water around the sensor housing.
 It is unclear as to why there should be a notable temperature differential between the port and starboard temperature sensors.

-A similar discrepancy (max differences of about 4.5%) between the port and starboard humidity sensors was observed.
-It should also be noted that the port humidity sensor appears to give a higher reading intermittently (and vise versa) with the mean absolute difference of about 0.41%.
+A similar discrepancy (max differences of about 10.4%) between the port and starboard humidity sensors was observed with the mean absolute difference of about 0.62%.
 The recorded values are within instrument tolerance.